Neeleeswaram

-Neeleeswaram, a small village in the Ernakulam district of the Kerala state of India.
-It is on the way to the famous St. Thomas pilgrim centre of Malayattoor.
+Neeleeswaram is a small village located in the Ernakulam district of Kerala, India.
+It is on the way to the famous St. Thomas pilgrimage centre in Malayattoor.

 The Periyar River flows through the south of the village.

-Neeleeswaram is part of the Malayattoor-Neeleeswaram Panchayat.
-Near to the main junction of Neeleeswaram, there is the Panchayath Office and Assumption Monastery Parish Church, SNDP Branch and LP School.
+Neeleeswaram is part of the Malayattoor-Neeleeswaram Grama Panchayat.
+Near the main junction of Neeleeswaram are the Panchayat Office, Assumption Monastery Parish Church, SNDP Branch, and LP School.

 History

 The east boundary of Neeleeswaram is the Pallipetta junction and a small stream of water flowing to Periyar.
-By the side of this stream, there is a very ancient pillar marking the boundary between erstwhile princely states of Travancore and Cochin.
+By the side of this stream, there is a very ancient pillar marking the boundary between the erstwhile princely states of Travancore and Cochin.
 The residents call this pillar the Kothi-Stone.
-From the Pallipetta junction, there is a road to the south leading to Pallikkadavu which is a small ferry leading to Cheranalloor St. Xaviers church.
-The road leading to north goes to a tiles factory .SHARON PENTACOSTAL CHURCH situated near PALLUPETA BRIDGE(NEELEESWARM).
+From the Pallipetta junction, there is a road to the south leading to Pallikkadavu which is a small ferry leading to Cheranalloor St. Xaviers Church.
+The road leading to the north goes to a tiles factory.